MTKSHU/joint-kg-recommender/README.md

 ### Visualization

 We use the package of visdom for visualization.
-If you decide to visualize the training and evaluation curve, the visdom environment is required and set '-has_visualization', and even the port '-visualization_port 8097'.
+If you decide to visualize the training and evaluation curve, the visdom environment is required (python -m visdom.server) and set '-has_visualization', and even the port '-visualization_port 8097'.
 Then, one can moniter the training and evaluation curves using the brower by entering : "http://host_ip:8097".